simplymichael/smart-form-validator/README.md

-   For example, instead of having a validator that checks for a `required` state, a maximum length constraint, and whether or not the fields contains numbers, it's better to have separate validators for each of these checks: one to check for `required`, another to enforce the `length` constraint, and yet another to check for numbers.
+   For example, instead of having a validator that checks for a `required` state, a maximum length constraint, and whether or not the fields contains numbers, it's better to have separate validators for each of these checks: one to check for `required`, another to enforce the `length` constraint, and yet another to check that the `number` constraint is fulfilled.
    Each of these validators will be called with the rule and the result of the previous validator.
 2. A validator should return only `true` or `false` values.
-   A validator should not directly effect a side effect on a field in the event of a successful or failed validation.
+   A validator should not directly effect a side-effect on a field in the event of a successful or failed validation.
 Any such effects should be delegated to [effects](#effects).

-   Having dedicated effect handlers helps reduce the surface area for surprises arising from side effects during form validation.

    In the end, the validation process is reduced to a binary *passing* or *failing* test.

 ### Creating custom effects
 Every effect is a plain JavaScript object with the following required properties:
 - **`name` {String}:** the effect name is an arbitrary string used to uniquely identify the effect.
-- **`valid`{Function}:** a function to be invoked to handle the case when the field passed validation.
+- **`valid`{Function}:** a function to be invoked to handle the case when the field passes validation.
   The function is passed the field as the first argument.
-- **`invalid` {Function}:** a function to be called to handle the case when the field failed validation.
+- **`invalid` {Function}:** a function to be called to handle the case when the field fails validation.
   The function is passed the field as the first argument.

 An effect object may also contain the following optional properties:
 - **`init` {Function}:** an initialization function that is called to perform any initialization tasks for the effect.
-This function is called once when the effect is registered.
+  This function is called once when the effect is [registered](#registering-effects).
 - **`meta` {Object}:** an object that holds meta information (such as author, version, etc) about the effect.
-  An important and recommended property is `effect.namespace` that helps to prevent naming conflict with other effects.
+  A recommended property is `meta.namespace` that helps to prevent naming conflict with other effects.
   This property expects a string value that is used in conjunction with the effect `name` property to create a unique name for the effect.